simplytim42/simplytim42.github.io/docs/index.md

 ## Summary
-Highly skilled Full Stack Developer from an aeronautical background with 14 years of experience in technical roles within UK Defence, specialising in Software Development since 2018.
+Highly skilled Full Stack Developer from an aeronautical background with 14 years of experience in technical roles within UK Defence.

+Specialised in Software Development since 2018.
 Dedicated to the craftsmanship of clean and maintainable code.
 Excellent communication skills :speaking_head: with experience briefing senior executives.
-Experience working in teams using SCRUM.
+Experience working in teams using Scrum.
 Experience keeping legacy systems operational as well as implementing cutting-edge technologies.
 Proven track record of success in improving processes and implementing innovative solutions.

 ## Skills & Expertise